-They raced for the doors--and nearly crashed right into the cops who were coming in.
+They raced for the doors-and nearly crashed right into the cops who had were coming in.
 The Voice, thinking quickly, yelled in their faces, "He's trying to kill us!" confusing them so much that they broke ranks and let the two criminals pass through.

 "You idiots!
 You morons!
 You're letting them get away!" yelled Darkwing as he saw what had happened.
 The cops, looking at each other, of one accord blanched.
 Darkwing charged through them, followed closely by Launchpad.
 Then he stopped still, as he had two weeks before on the metro platform.